International Investment Law Seminar

 Limit: 15 students

 Evaluation is based on a paper on a relevant topic of each student’s choice, subject to approval.
 It is expected that each student will make a class presentation on the topic of his or her paper.
-Students may use this class to satisfy the Capstone writing requirement.
+Students may use this class to satisfy the Capstone or W.I.E. writing requirements.